SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Joomla Identification & Version

-To determine if the site is running Joomla, and identify the Joomla Core version, three simple methods can be used to determine the version of Joomla in use.
+To determine if the site is running Joomla, and identify the Joomla Core version, several straightforward methods can be used.

 <meta name="generator" content="Joomla! - Open Source Content Management" />

-To identify the version we can check the joomla.xml file within the directory /administrator/manifests/files/
+To identify the version in use, check the joomla.xml file located within the directory /administrator/manifests/files/

 https://www.joomla.org/administrator/manifests/files/joomla.xml